Phileosopher/commonplace/cooking.md

 - Most food burns after the water evaporates, so keep adding water if it gets low.
 - When you're new to cooking, do *not* walk away from the cooking area or [multitask](success-4_routine.md).
   - When you're ready, you can use more than one burner to multitask.

+As a general rule, aim for less heat for longer.

+- When using an oven, always preheat it to prevent odd aberrations from heat variance.

 ## Note time and space limits